rafaelrpinto/dynamodb-store/README.md

 #### Using the TTL property

-The `ttl` property implemented by this store defines a session time to live controlled by the server that is refreshed on every request without the need to update the session cookie.
+The `ttl` property implemented by this store defines a session time to live controlled by the server that is refreshed based on the `touchInterval` property without the need to update the session cookie.

 ## Removing expired sessions